What it means for you

 Icon expand How are we planning for Brexit?

-Based in Amsterdam, NatWest Markets N.V. will have branches in Dublin, Frankfurt, Madrid, Milan, Paris and Stockholm.
-NatWest Markets N.V. will offer the same products and services that NatWest Markets offers today from the UK, with connections to the market infrastructure providers (needed to serve you), including trading venues and counterparty clearing houses.
+Based in Amsterdam, NatWest Markets N.V. has branches in London, Dublin, Frankfurt, Madrid, Milan, Paris and Stockholm.
+NatWest Markets N.V. offers the same products and services that NatWest Markets Plc provides from the UK, with connections to the market infrastructure providers needed to serve you, including trading venues and counterparty clearing houses.

-Our Ulster Bank Ireland DAC business will continue to provide services for our customers that do business in Ireland.
+Our Ulster Bank Ireland DAC business will continue to provide services for our customers that live, invest and do business in Ireland.

 Brexit Frequently Asked Questions